dodal-omkar/Slayer-Log-Security-Scanner/README.md

 <p align="center"><strong>Crafted by Slayer</strong></p>

 A powerful security tool for Android security researchers and penetration testers that captures and analyzes logcat output to identify sensitive data leaks in Android applications.

+The big idea is run this test or use applications normally and it'll analysis y the logs side by side...

 ## 🎯 Features